 logo

-The digestion of protein in the rumen releases ammonia.
-If there is excess ammonia it is absorbed through the rumen wall into the blood stream and converted to urea in the liver.
-Most of the urea is excreted in the cow’s urine although some passes into the milk.
+The digestion of protein in the rumen by microbes releases ammonia.
+If there is high ammonia production, a greater amount is absorbed through the rumen wall into the blood stream and converted to urea in the liver.
+Most of this urea is excreted in the cow’s urine, although some passes into the milk or is recycled back to the rumen.

-If the diet is deficient in nitrogen, then the urea is not excreted, but recycled back into the rumen and converted back to ammonia.
+If the diet is deficient in protein, then less urea is excreted, and more is recycled back into the rumen and converted to ammonia for the microbes.

-In New Zealand pasture-based systems, MU levels are higher than in systems where cows are fed a total mixed ration (i.e. USA, Western Europe).
-This is due to the high amount of crude protein (about 20%) in good quality pasture.
+In New Zealand pasture-based systems, milk urea levels are higher than in systems where cows are fed a total mixed ration (i.e. USA, Western Europe).
+This is due to the high amount of crude protein (often above 20%) in good quality pasture, relative to cow requirements.

-When pasture makes up more than 60% of the diet (low-input systems) MU levels can often be greater than 30 mg/dl.
-Research suggests that these high MU values are not detrimental to the health or reproductive performance of the cow.
+When pasture makes up more than 60% of the lactating cow’s diet, milk urea levels can be greater than 30 mg/dL.
+Research suggests that these high milk urea values are not detrimental to the health or reproductive performance of the cow.

-When pasture is less than 60% of the diet (higher-input systems) MU may be used as a tool to help guide ration changes (e.g. help to decide when to put in or to pull out expensive protein supplements).
+When pasture is less than 60% of the lactating cow’s diet, milk urea may be used as a tool to help guide ration changes (e.g. help to decide when to put in or to pull out protein or energy supplements).

 Factors affecting milk urea

-Other factors include water intake, cow condition, stage of lactation, season, genetics, milking frequency, rumen health, and liver function among others.
+Other factors include supplementary feeding, water intake, cow condition, stage of lactation, time of year, genetics, milking frequency, rumen health, and liver function among others.

 Last updated: Sep 2023